 Day Two taught me some valuable lessons, one of which was not to trust tire tracks.
 I spent ten hard miles lost on the OCE, riding uphill on some tough surfaces.
 At first, there were tire tracks, then after the second or third gate, the terrain changed to grassy sagebrush.
 When the gravel started again, I didn't see any tracks.
 Maybe they're just not visible in this type of gravel, I reasoned.
 Then I looked back and saw my own tracks, very clearly the only ones.

 I was in tears, sure my entire trip was ruined.
 Then I heard my Dad's voice in my head.
-The worst thing that can happen will be missing the Cowboy Dinner Tree and camping alone.
-Point the bike north, suck it up, and pedal.
+Pedal.
+Point the bike north and pedal.
 Just pedal.
+The worst thing that can happen is missing the Cowboy Dinner Tree and camping alone, but my ride is not over and not ruined!

 Soon after, I rolled into the driveway of the Cowboy Dinner Tree with fifteen minutes to spare before my dinner reservation, another surreal moment.
-There were a half dozen Outbackers inside, and, amazingly, there was my teammate Michael who hadn't made it to the start due to a work emergency.
+There were a half dozen Outbackers inside, and, amazingly, there was my teammate who hadn't made it to the start.
 I was overjoyed to learn he planned to rejoin my tiny little team.

 The Cowboy Dinner Tree was a highlight and not to be missed, according to Donnie.
 You can choose from either an entire roast chicken or a thirty ounce steak.
 You must reserve in advance and you must pay cash.
 I had planned my trip around this oddity.
 It was an old farm building of some sort, clean and crowded, with bandanas in the windows instead of screens.

 I flashed back to my first loaded tour, a San Francisco bike messenger tradition known as the Russian River Ride.
 It was eighty miles, longer than I'd ever ridden at that point.
 I was scared and stressed out about that ride.
-The Cowboy Dinner Tree, there in the middle of nowhere, reminded me of a secret surprise traditional stop on the Russian River Ride.
-Amidst cornfields for miles, we came across a small shack.
-This shack was a bar and the tradition was to throw back a shot of whiskey and sprint to Petaluma.
+Then, about halfway through in the middle of nowhere Northern California, amidst cornfields for miles, we came across a small shack with a pile of messenger bikes outside.
+This shack was a bar and the Russian River Ride tradition was to throw back a shot of whiskey and sprint to Petaluma.
 It was thrilling to realize that all these years later, I can still find rides that scare me.

 On Day Three I rolled out with Michael and the self-described "old guys" Jon and Ted, who were on Surly ECR fat bikes with four inch wide tires.
-Ted was a racer for many years, mostly at Alpenrose Velodrome, Portland International Raceway and Mount Tabor.
-He gave up riding in circles and sold two of his track bikes to buy this fat bike and bikepacking set up.
 Amtrak had tagged their bike boxes with big yellow cards reading HEAVY, which they saved and tied to their saddle rails.
 I had also brought a charm, a small Hello Kitty, who jumped ship early on day one.
 Goodbye kitty.
-I also had an Oregon Outback burnished leather patch, which I managed to keep tied to my pannier for the entire trip.
+Brad from Metropolis made and gave out burnished leather Oregon Outback patches, and I managed to keep mine (tied to my pannier) for the entire trip.

 We found water spigots at the four corners known as Fort Rock, named for the dramatic rock formation a few miles north.
-I ran into the "Whiskey and Wheelies" team, or the Danielson gang, as I called them.
+I filled up alongside the "Whiskey and Wheelies" team.
 This would be our last water for eighty miles.
-This would also be the day we'd encounter the "twenty mile loose gravel zone" (insert menacing voice of doom here).
-Instead of loose gravel, the surface was more of a soft, red, slippery sand.
+This would also be the day we'd encounter the "twenty mile loose sand zone" (insert menacing voice of doom here).
+The volcanic rock surface was a soft, red, slippery sand.
 I named it Martian Sandscape School.
 School, because I finished that part with a much better knowledge of bike handling then when I entered it.
 I learned to glide through it, pretend I was swimming, and stopped freaking out at every fishtail.

 On Day Four, I woke up to the taste of blood on my lips.
 Turns out the biggest challenge of my trip was a little bit of a princess problem.
 In my effort to be a minimalist, I had packed just one lipstick, a pale pink to match my lucky jersey.
 Without chapstick or a more opaque lipstick, my lips were beyond chapped, to the point of bleeding.
 I felt lucky and thankful that this was my only problem.